 Tyrannosaurus rex fossils were found near Eastend.
 Glad we didn’t visit 65 million years ago!

-Interesting facts about Saskatchewan – they grow a lot of wheat, mustard and pulse crops
+They grow a lot of wheat, mustard and pulse crops in Saskatchewan

 Saskatchewan produces over 54% of the wheat grown in Canada.
 No surprise here.